r-fukutoku/CS_Data_Visualization/index.md

 ## Description of Data:
 The original dataset, the movies dataset, from Keggle contains information on 45,000 movies featured in the Full MovieLens dataset.
 Features include title, budget, revenue, genres, release dates, original languages, overview, production countries, and companies.
 The dataset was re-formatted for the part of original data used complicated JSON-like formats, and missing observations were largely removed.
-To analyze the tendencies of popularity, vote average, and vote counts by years, the columns "popularity", "release_date", "vote_average", and "vote_count" were taken for the subset data.
+To analyze the tendencies of popularity, vote average, and vote counts by years, four columns indicated below were taken for the subset data.

 The columns being examined:
 - popularity: each movie's popularity